hazelcast/hazelcast-reference-manual/src/Simulator-Coordinator.md

 coordinator --targetType MEMBER --targetCount 2
 ```

-This will limit the load generation to two member Workers, regardless if client Workers are available or not.
+This will limit the load generation to two member Workers, regardless of the client Workers' availability.
 Please have a look at command line help via `coordinator --help` to see all allowed values for these arguments.

 ### Controlling the Hazelcast Configuration

 By default Coordinator uses the files `${SIMULATOR_HOME}/conf/hazelcast.xml` and `${SIMULATOR_HOME}/conf/client-hazelcast.xml` to configure the created Hazelcast instances.
 You can override these files by placing a `hazelcast.xml` or `client-hazelcast.xml` in your working directory.
-You can also specify a path (outside your working directory) with the following arguments.
+You can also specify a path (outside your working directory) with the following arguments:

 ```
 coordinator --hzFile your-hazelcast.xml --clientHzFile=your-client-hazelcast.xml